ankowals/saf/README.md

-Global configuration is available under /src/resources/config/testdata Files under this directory are checked and evaluated.
+Global configuration is available under src/test/java/config/testdata directory.
+Files under this directory are checked and evaluated.
 New storage is created based on their content.
-An example of test data configuration is below (content of /src/resources/config/testdata/testdata.config file)
+An example of test data configuration is below (content of src/test/java/config/testdata/testdata.config file)

 	TestData={
 	    "search_sentence" : "this is the default entry!",